-Q. Who pays for my Council Tax & Water Rates?

-A. The Diocesan budget meets the annual council tax and water charges at your house.

-Q. Who pays for the electric, gas and/or oil to the property?

-A. These costs will fall to yourself whilst you are occupying the property and you will need to open accounts in your name when you move in.
+- Q. Who pays for my Council Tax & Water Rates? - A. The Diocesan budget meets the annual council tax and water charges at your house. - Council Tax and Water companies will send a "welcome to your new home" letter asking you to set up your account with them.
+Please be aware that this action must be done by the Glebe and Buildings team at Church House, therefore we ask you not to reply to this correspondence and forward it to a member of the team. - Q. Who pays for the electric, gas and/or oil to the property? - A. These costs will fall to yourself whilst you are occupying the property and you will need to open accounts in your name when you move in.
+When considering your energy supplier, we would ask that you research green energy tariff providers, details of which you will find on the internet.

+When vacating the property, we would ask you to close your relevant account and name the Oxford Diocesan Board of Finance, Church House, Langford Locks, Kidlington, OX5 1GF, as the new account holder.